thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 ## Problem with concurrent transactions

 Suppose two different users try purchasing the same item simultaneously when not enough stock exists to fulfill both the orders.
-If proper care is not taken at `inventory-service` level, we allow both orders to succeed, even tho we don't have enough stock to fulfill both
+If proper care is not taken at `inventory-service` level, we might allow both orders to succeed, even tho we don't have enough stock to fulfill both

 ![Diagram: Inventory overdraw](svg-optimized/inventory-overdraw.svg){:.featured-image.img-fluid.margin-auto}

-As any one who is familiar with concurrency control will tell us, why doesn't `inventory-service` reject the second request & work against its own data store by utilizing [optimistic concurrency control](https://www.wikiwand.com/en/Optimistic_concurrency_control) (or) [pessimistic concurrency control](https://blogs.msdn.microsoft.com/marcelolr/2010/07/16/optimistic-and-pessimistic-concurrency-a-simple-explanation/)
+As any one who is familiar with concurrency control will tell us, why doesn't `inventory-service` reject the second request by utilizing [optimistic concurrency control](https://www.wikiwand.com/en/Optimistic_concurrency_control) (or) [pessimistic concurrency control](https://blogs.msdn.microsoft.com/marcelolr/2010/07/16/optimistic-and-pessimistic-concurrency-a-simple-explanation/)

 Once we apply this fix, if two users attempt simultaneous purchase only one of them would succeed if fulfilling both orders results in stock becoming negative